nearform/commentami/docs/example-frontend.md

 </DeepLinkController>
 ```

-The page will be loaded directly with teh Sidebar opened and scrolled to the comment linked.
+When the page is loaded with the following query paramenters `http://someurl/somepage/?resource=RESOURCE&reference=REFERENCE&comment=12345`, it will trigger the scroll into view of the `Reference` component, the opening of the correct sidebar and scroll into view of the comment.

 ### The full implementation